PlayScriptRedux/playscript/README.md

 Windows: (Coming)

+The mono framework folder includes the entire mono SDK, tools, and libraries.
+To use the framework, you must install Xamarin Studio, and follow the instructions (below) to set the PlayScript mono framework as the default framework.

 #### Building From Source

 PlayScript is simply part of the regular Mono build and the MCS compiler build by Mono will compile ActionScript and PlayScript .as and .play files.